aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 #### JmesPathQuery

-A query, in JMESPath (https://jmespath.org/) format, to perform the resource lookup (example: Tags[?Key==`Owner`&&Value==`contract-test-only-test-team`]).
+A query, in JMESPath (https://jmespath.org/) format, to perform the resource lookup; for example: `Tags[?Key == 'Owner' && Value == 'test-only']`.
 When you specify a new value on resource updates (for example, when you update the stack that describes this resource), a new lookup will be performed.

 _Required_: Yes